KOOL-FM: HD radio

 KOOL's HD Radio signal is multiplexed.
 The main signal is a simulcast of KOOL's classic hits programming.
 The HD2 formerly carried ROQ of the '80s, a new wave/classic alternative format originating from KROQ-FM HD2 in Los Angeles.
 The HD3 formerly aired All 70s, a.k.a.
 Your '70's Playlist.
-The HD subchannels have since been turned off.
+The HD2 subchannel now Carries a simulcast of KWSS-LP, which airs a community radio format.